-Davidson College, AB; The Divinity School, Harvard University, MDiv, ThD the period from the Reformation to the present, Elwood maintains research and writing interests in the history and theology of the Reformation period, the theology of John Calvin and early Reformed traditions, theological interpretations of the body, gender, and sexuality, and the intersections of theology, politics, and culture.
+Davidson College, AB; The Divinity School, Harvard University, MDiv, Th.D.

+Christopher Elwood is a historical theologian and historian of Christianity, with particular expertise in the early modern period and broad interest in other periods.
+Teaching courses in theology and the global history of Christianity, with a concentration on the period from the Reformation to the present, Elwood maintains research and writing interests in the history and theology of the Reformation period, the theology of John Calvin and early Reformed traditions, theological interpretations of the body, gender, and sexuality, and the intersections of theology, politics, and culture.